Understanding ngOnChanges in Angular: Detecting Input Changes from Parent Components

 What Is ngOnChanges?

 The ngOnChanges() method is called whenever an @Input() property changes.
-It receives a SimpleChanges object that contains the previous and current values of all bound properties that have changed.

-1. Reacting to Input Property Changes
+Example: Reacting to Input Change

-@Input() userId: number;
+@Input() userId!: number;

 ngOnChanges(changes: SimpleChanges) {